-WASHINGTON – The Patagonia Region of Argentina will be added to the list of regions considered free of food-and-mouth disease (FMD) and rinderpest, the US Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) announced Aug.
+WASHINGTON – The Patagonia region of Argentina will be added to the list of regions considered free of foot-and-mouth disease (FMD) and rinderpest, the US Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) announced Aug.
 28. But the proposal has been met with skepticism by the National Cattlemen's Beef Association (NCBA).

 But the NCBA said APHIS' plan to recognize the Patagonia region as FMD-free as flawed.
 In a statement, Bob McCan, president of NCBA, argued the plan put the health and well-being of the US cattle herd at risk.